Point-Map-Probabilities of a Point Process and Mecke's Invariant Measure Equation: Results

-\begin{cor} If $g$ is $\ccfpi$-almost surely continuous, then $\Thetg$ is continuous at $\ccfpi$ and hence, when it exist, $\ccfpi$ solves Mecke's Invariant Measure Equation (\ref{inveq}). \end{cor}
+\begin{cor} If the limit $\ccfpi$ defined in (\ref{cesdefinfty}) exists and if in addition $\g$ is $\ccfpi$-almost surely continuous, then $\Thetg$ is continuous at $\ccfpi$, and $\ccfpi$ then solves Mecke's invariant measure equation (\ref{inveq}). \end{cor}

-In Theorem \ref{continv} and the last propositions, the continuity of the mapping $\Thetg$ associated with $f$ is required at some specific point.
-The overall continuity of $f$, or more accurately the continuity of its \pomk{} is a stronger requirement which does not hold for interesting cases as shown by the following proposition (see Appendix \ref{seccontpos} for a proof).
+In Theorem \ref{continv} and the last propositions, the continuity of the mapping $\Thetg$ is required at some specific point only.
+The continuity of $f$ is a stronger requirement which does not hold for most interesting cases as shown by the following proposition (see Appendix \ref{seccontpos} for a proof).